 Some industries get subsidies and tax credits, too, such as R&D. So, knowing about any such tax credits and specific taxes levied on your business can save you from spending more or penalties on taxes.
 It is something that every business owner has to know about.

-Know about : outsourced accounting and how could it help businesses
+Know about : outsourced accounting and how could it help businesses.

 10. Can you assess the entire value of my business?

 Every business has a fair market value.
-Ask your accountant whether they can estimate this value and give you a clear idea about your business or not.
+Ask questions to your accountant whether they can estimate this value and give you a clear idea about your business or not.
 Your accountant will start by understanding the financial plan, tangible assets and work on a Discounted Cash Flow analysis.

 Once your accountant evaluates the business, they will know where your business is growing and what it is lacking.
 The accountant will start comparing your business with other ones in the industry and provide you with essential insights that will help in the growth of your business.

-Every small business owner should know how to choose an accountant
+Every small business owner should know how to choose an accountant.

 Wrapping up